 Weekly Sports Night

-We have at least 12 weeks of quarantine, so why not make it a routine to have a weekly sports night?
+Why not make it a routine to have a weekly sports night?
 Every Wednesday, for example, get everyone up and moving.

 Fit-deck shuffle - Create a series of playing cards featuring family-friendly exercises, such as bear-crawling, star-jumps and running on the spot.